Open Letter: Boise County Glass Recycling Concerns

 Boise County pilot (May-July 2026, drop-off at 3 transfer stations, not Lowman):

-• Uses dedicated containers to Environmental Abrasives in Boise for processing into sandblasting abrasives (not new glass bottles).
+• Sends dedicated containers to Environmental Abrasives in Boise for processing into sandblasting abrasives (not new glass bottles).

 • Accepts clean empty bottles/jars (clear/colored, broken OK).